SocialNerdsGR/laravel-workshop-ticketing-system/README.md

 ```

 -   Create a blade template and render `Star Wars movies`
--   Create a route and return the template and pass Star wars movies
+-   Create a route, return the template and pass Star wars movies
 -   Use unordered list element `ul`
 -   Render iteration number before each movie
 -   Add `first-movie` class on the first movie